Argentines on pilgrimage for Brazilian reais ahead of pope trip

-BUENOS AIRES (Reuters) - Not even an Argentine pope’s planned return to South America has inspired the government to loosen strict currency controls for prospective pilgrims trying to see Pope Francis in neighboring Brazil next week.
+BUENOS AIRES, July 18 (Reuters) - Not even an Argentine pope’s planned return to South America has inspired the government to loosen strict currency controls for prospective pilgrims trying to see Pope Francis in neighboring Brazil next week.

 Thousands of young people, many of modest economic means, plan to travel to Rio de Janeiro for the Catholic Church’s World Day of Youth to greet the Argentine native on his first trip abroad as head of the Church when he arrives on Monday.